LivHed/joel-adrian/README.md

 * I then clicked on the icons from all pages and could verify that this is working.
 * At last I went to My work page and I clicked on the IMDB icon under the resume Pdf document, under the text "My IMDB page.
 Check it out here!, and could verify that this link is also working"

-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.)

-**Bugs I came across while creating the site and while testing it** When testing the webiste on smaller screen sizes I discovered that half of the footer disappears underneath the edge of the screen.
+* **Bugs I came across while creating the site and while testing it** When testing the webiste on smaller screen sizes I discovered that half of the footer disappears underneath the edge of the screen.
 The content on the web pages also disappears underneath it.
 I tried to change the position to relative and absolute intstead of fixed to the bottom.
 But this did not work.
-**present the solution when I find it**
+* **present the solution when I find it**
 (Include the fixes you came up with.)

 You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.
+If this section grows too long, you may want to split it off into a separate file and link to it from here.*how do I do this?*

 ## Deployment
-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).
+This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages).

 In particular, you should provide all details of the differences between the deployed version and the development version, if any, including: